berfinida/ZenithFocus/README.md

 ## 📌 Project Purpose

-Zenith Focus was created as a modern landing page project to practice clean UI design, visual hierarchy and responsive frontend development.
+Zenith Focus is a productivity-focused web project designed around the **Pomodoro technique** and deep focus mindset.

-The main aim of this website is to build a simple, professional and focused user experience using minimal design principles.
+The aim of this project is to create a modern and minimal website that helps users understand and experience focused work sessions through a clean and distraction-free interface.

 ---

-## 🎯 Goals
+## 🎯 Main Idea

-* Create a modern and clean landing page
+This project was created to:

-* Practice frontend layout structure
+* Present a focus & productivity concept
-* Improve UI/UX design thinking
+* Build a clean Pomodoro-inspired landing page
-* Build responsive web design experience
+* Practice modern frontend layout design
-* Develop a strong visual hierarchy
+* Improve UI/UX structure and visual hierarchy

 ---